nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 >Format: `clear`

-<div markdown="span" class="alert alert-info">:bulb: **Note:** Don't worry if you cleared all your entries by accident, simply use `undo` to reverse the change!
+<div markdown="span" class="alert alert-success">:bulb: **Note:** Don't worry if you cleared all your entries by accident, simply use `undo` to reverse the change!
 Do note that if you exit the app immediately after `clear`, using `undo` upon relaunching the app can't retrieve your data anymore :(
 </div>

 ### Saving the data